Convex and concave decompositions of affine $3$-manifolds: Concave affine -manifolds

-Since $\dev_{J}(x)$ is an isolated boundary point, by Corollary \ref{cor:cyclic}, we are finished in this case.
+Since $\dev_{h}(x)$ is an isolated boundary point, by Corollary \ref{cor:cyclic}, we are finished in this case.

-(II) Let $A_1$ denote a component of a two-faced submanifold of type II in $M$ that is compressible.
-Now, we assume that $\che M_{J}$ has no hemispherical crescent.
+(II) Let $A_1$ denote a component of a two-faced submanifold of type II in $M$ that is non-$\pi_{1}$-injective.
+Now, we assume that $\che M_{h}$ has no hemispherical $3$-crescent.
 (See Hypothesis \ref{hyp:nohem}.)
-Then its cover $\tilde A_1$ is a component of $I_R \cap M_{J}$ containing a noncontractible closed curve for a bihedral crescent $R$.
-Using the arguments are very similar to the case (I) and a part of the proof of Theorem 9.3 of \cite{psconv}, we obtain that $\tilde A_1 = I_R^o -\{x\}$ for a bihedral $3$-crescent $R$.
+Then as in case (I), its cover $\tilde A_1$ is a component of $I_R \cap M_{h}$ containing a simple closed curve not contractible in $\tilde A_1$ for a bihedral $3$-crescent $R$.
+By Corollary \ref{cor:cyclic}, we obtain that $\tilde A_1 = I_R^o -\{x\}$ for a bihedral $3$-crescent $R$.

 Since $\tilde A_1$ is in a pre-two-sided submanifold, we obtain that $I_R \subset I_S$ for another bihedral $3$-crescent $S$ so that $S^o \cap R^o =\emp$.
 It follows that